weinsurexyz logo

 • COIs are typically one page long and often based on the standardized ACORD 25 form used in the insurance industry.

-• Adding a client or partner as an “additional insured” on your policy is a common practice, particularly for services where a mutual risk exists, This extends coverage to the additional insured if they are sued as a result of your work.
+• Adding a client or partner as an “additional insured” on your policy is a common practice, particularly for services where a mutual risk exists.
+This extends coverage to the additional insured if they are sued as a result of your work.

 • There is no cost for a certificate of liability insurance itself, as it’s simply proof of an existing policy.
 However, the cost of the underlying insurance policy will depend on various factors.